skipoleschris/cucumber-sbt-plugin/README.markdown

 * cucumber - Runs the cucumber tool with pretty output to the console and source and snippets turned off
 * cucumber-dev - Runs the cucumber tool with pretty output to the console and source and snippets turned on
 * cucumber-html - Runs the cucumber tool and generates an output cucumber.html file in the target directory
+* cucumber-pdf - Runs the cucumber tool and generates an output cucumber.pdf file in the target directory

 Each task also accepts parameter arguments.
 E.g.:
     cucumber @demo,~@in-progress